Barriers to Habituation

 Keeping tinnitus diaries.
 Most everybody does it at first in order to try to "figure out" his or her tinnitus.
 But once you have figured out that you cannot figure out your tinnitus, which takes a week or two at most, then why continue the diary?
 Indeed continuing to keep a tinnitus diary serves only to force you to think about your tinnitus more instead of less.

+Talking about your tinnitus once, twice, three times or more a day with your spouse or partner.
 Turns out that it is very rare that at any given time tinnitus presents a true emergency.
 It is more typical that there are huge non-emergent swings in tinnitus-related distress (due to any number of factors), and whenever you are having a bad time of it, you naturally want to discuss it with your spouse or partner, a person who has a vested interest in your well-being.
 Bad idea, in my opinion.
 Because when you are discussing your tinnitus, you are attending to it, which is precisely what you do not want to be doing.
 My suggestion would be to make "tinnitus dates" with your spouse or partner.
 Every Monday and Thursday from 6PM to 7PM (for instance), your spouse or partner agrees to be unconditionally available to you to discuss your tinnitus, should you wish to do so.
 This system has the added advantage that he or she will not be blind-sided by your wanting to talk about it at other times, times when he or she might have other important things to do.
 In a similar vein, your spouse or partner agrees never to bring the subject of your tinnitus up to you.
 The time for discussing your tinnitus is during your tinnitus dates, and then only if you bring up the subject.